 David Allison is a Reader in Pharmacy Education at the School of Pharmacy and Pharmaceutical Sciences, University of Manchester.
 His first degree was in microbiology at Edinburgh University (1977-1981), as were his graduate studies (1981-1984) in microbial physiology.
 On leaving Edinburgh in 1984 he joined Astra Zeneca Pharmaceuticals for a three year postdoctotral period, followed by a further period of postdoctoral research (1987-1989), at Aston University, Birmingham.
 Since his appointment at Manchester in 1990 he has focused his research interests on the physiology and antimicrobial resistance properties of bacterial biofilms and the infectivity and virulence properties of opportunistic lung pathogens.
 He has successfully supervised a number of postgraduate students over the years, has over 100 publications in these areas and has acted as an editor to the on line journal 'Biofilm' and to J. Basic Microbiol.
 In addition, he has frequently acted as consultant to the Pharmaceutical and Healthcare Industries and has acted on behalf of the European Commission for the auditing of sterile medical device manufacture.
 He has also published in this area.

-In addition to his current administrative role as Undergraduate Admissions Officer, David is also the School Lead for Social Responsibility and Widening Participation, is Scientific Chair to the National Realising Opportunities Programme and external moderator for the PARTNERS widening paricipation programme at Newcastle University.
+In addition to his current administrative role as Undergraduate Admissions Officer, David is also the School Lead for Social Responsibility and Widening Participation and external moderator for the PARTNERS widening paricipation programme at Newcastle University.
 He has also acted as MPharm external examiner to Nottingham and Wolverhampton Schools of Pharmacy and has been a PhD external examiner on numerous occasions.

 Memberships of Committees and Professional Bodies

 Foundation Year Director

 School Academic Lead for Social Responsibility